stacks-network/docs/_browser/ids-introduction.md

 point of contact as you interact with others through DApps.
 Others may be individual users or companies or software.
-Unless you allow it, none of these others have access to anything other than your identity, for example `moxiegirl.id.blockstack`.
+Unless you allow it, none of these others have access to anything other than your identity, for example `meepers.id.blockstack`.
 Typically, others must ask to learn more about you, and you can choose to share &ndash; or not.

 This document explains the free Blockstack ID, though there are others you can get for fee.
 You learn how to